-Inspect cables frequently and replace if damaged.
-Corrosion can result when the cable sheaths become damaged, and cables can also become frayed or kinked, which could restrict the operation of controls and lead to an accident or injury.

-Always make sure all control cables work smoothly before you begin riding in cold weather.
+- Inspect cables frequently and replace if damaged.
+Corrosion can result when the cable sheaths become damaged, and cables can also become frayed or kinked, which could restrict the operation of controls and lead to an accident or injury. - Always make sure all control cables work smoothly before you begin riding in cold weather.
 If the control cables are frozen or do not work smoothly, you could be unable to control the ATV, which could lead to an accident or collision.

-Checking and lubricating the brake and clutch levers
+Checking and lubricating the front and rear brake levers

-The operation of the brake and clutch levers should be checked before each ride, and the lever pivots should be lubricated if necessary.
+The operation of the front and rear brake levers should be checked before each ride, and the lever pivots should be lubricated if necessary.

-Recommended lubricants: Brake lever: Silicone grease Clutch lever: Lithium-soap-based grease
+Recommended lubricant: Lithium-soap-based grease